SVProgressHUD/SVProgressHUD/README.md

 * `SVProgressHUDWillDisappearNotification` when the dismiss animation starts
 * `SVProgressHUDDidDisappearNotification` when the dismiss animation completes

-Each notification passes a `userInfo` dictionary holding the HUD's status string (if any), retrievable via `SVProgressHUDStatusUserInfoKey`
+Each notification passes a `userInfo` dictionary holding the HUD's status string (if any), retrievable via `SVProgressHUDStatusUserInfoKey`.

+`SVProgressHUD` also posts `SVProgressHUDDidReceiveTouchEventNotification` when users touch on the screen.
+For this notification `userInfo` is not passed but the object parameter contains the `UIEvent` that related to the touch.

 ## Credits